Skip to contents

 #Draw trajectories

-trajectoryPlot(xy, sites, surveys,
+trajectoryPlot(xy, entities, surveys,

 traj.colors = c("black","red", "blue"), lwd = 2)